 Explanation: Circulation evaporators can be used when a low degree of concentration is required or when small quantities of product are processed.
-In yoghurt production, for example, evaporation is utilized to concentrate milk 1.1 to 1.25 times, or from 13% to 14.5% or 16.25% solids content respectively.
+In yogurt production, for example, evaporation is utilized to concentrate milk 1.1 to 1.25 times, or from 13% to 14.5% or 16.25% solids content respectively.
 This treatment simultaneously de-aerates the product and rids it of off-flavors.

 Sanfoundry Global Education & Learning Series – Dairy Engineering.

 To practice all areas of Dairy Engineering, here is complete set of 1000+ Multiple Choice Questions and Answers.